Futures extend recovery ahead of U.S. business surveys - Up News Info

 U.S. stock index futures ticked higher on Friday, extending a recovery from the previous session, as attention shifted to business surveys at the end of a volatile week of trading.

-Data firm IHS Markit’s U.S. manufacturing and service sector PMIs is set to be released before the opening bell and comes on the heels of surveys in the euro zone indicating the fastest pace of business growth in over three years in May.
+Data firm IHS Markit’s U.S. manufacturing and service sector PMI data is set to be released shortly after markets open and comes on the heels of surveys in the euro zone indicating the fastest pace of business growth in over three years in May.

 Wall Street’s main indexes gained ground on Thursday following a three-day slump after data showed the fewest U.S. weekly jobless claims since the pandemic-driven recession in 2020, pointing to a pick up in labor market.